 As an herbal medicine, bugleweed is taken in the form of a tea, tincture and is even available in capsule form.
 Most commonly, it is used in the form of a tea and most rarely taken in the form of capsules.
 You can prepare this herbal tea by adding one to two teaspoons of bugleweed to one cup (250 ml) of boiling water and allow the herb to infuse for about 15 minutes.

+Similar to other plants in the mint family, bugleweed is safe for use, provided it is used prudently.
+Taking bugleweed in excess of the recommended dosage may possibly result in a harmful decline in the functioning of the thyroid glands.
+Nevertheless, it has been found that using bugleweed for a prolonged period is safe for those with hyperthyroidism - both humans and animals.
+However, women should not use bugleweed during pregnancy.
+Even nursing mothers are advised to stay away from this herb.
 Use of bugleweed is also known to have some adverse side effects.
 For instance, this herb may bring down your blood sugar levels drastically.
 If people suffering from diabetes continue using bugleweed for an extended period, they may have low blood sugar.
 Therefore, it is necessary to closely monitor their blood sugar levels.
 In the case of some diabetic patients, their physicians may require adjusting the dosage of their medications.
 Prior to undergoing any surgery, you need to stop taking bugleweed, at least two weeks before the operation.
 People with hypo function, enlarged thyroid or receiving medications for thyroid should not use this herb.